fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 Let's go over the most important parts.
 The snippet starts from the `Player` structure definition which has `#[derive(Visit, Inspect, Debug, Clone, Default)]`
 attributes:

-- `Visit` implements serialization/deserialization functionality, it is used by the editor to save your object to a scene file.
+- `Visit` - implements serialization/deserialization functionality, it is used by the editor to save your object to a scene file.
-- `Inspect` implements read-only static reflection that provides introspection for your type - in other words, it allows the editor to "see" what's inside your structure.
+- `Inspect` - generates metadata for the fields of your type - in other words, it allows the editor to "see" what's inside your structure and show additional information attached to the fields via proc-macro attributes.
+- `Reflect` - implements compile-time reflection that allows the editor to mutate your objects.
 - `Debug` - provides debugging functionality, it is mostly for the editor to let it print stuff into the console.
 - `Clone` - makes your structure clone-able, why do we need this?
 We can clone objects and we also want the script instance to be copied.